2022 United States Congress hearings on UFOs

-Scott Bray, deputy director of naval intelligence, and Ronald Moultrie, the Defense Department's under secretary for intelligence, testify to House Permanent Select Committee on Intelligence during the May 17, 2022 hearing.
+Scott Bray, deputy director of naval intelligence, and Ronald Moultrie, the Defense Department's under secretary for intelligence, testify to House Permanent Select Committee on Intelligence during the 17 May 2022 hearing.

 On 17 May 2022, members of the United States House Intelligence Subcommittee on Counterterrorism, Counterintelligence and Counterproliferation held congressional hearings with top military officials to discuss military reports of unexplained aerial phenomena (UAPs).
-It was the first public congressional hearing into UFO sightings in the US in over 50 years.
+It was the first public congressional hearing into UFO sightings in the United States in over 50 years.

 Background

-The last public congressional hearing on unexplained aerial phenomena was held in 1969.
-Congressional hearings had initially begun in 1966, when then-congressman Gerald Ford called for an Air Force report and for congressional hearings to discuss Unidentified Flying Objects (UFO) sightings following a string of sightings.
+The last public congressional hearing on unexplained aerial phenomena had been held in 1969.
+Such hearings had their origins in 1966, when then-congressman Gerald Ford called for a formal investigation into sightings of unidentified flying objects (UFOs) following a string of reports.
 Project Blue Book, a U.S. Air Force program that collected, investigated, and analyzed reports of unidentified flying objects, was disbanded that same year, partly because it determined that the UFOs evaluated did not seem to pose any threat to national security.

 In 2017, secretive attempts by the Pentagon to investigate unexplained aerial phenomena were reported on by national media.

-In 2020, a COVID-19 relief and government funding bill signed by President Donald Trump included a stipulation that US intelligence agencies deliver congressional intelligence committees with an unclassified report covering UAPs within 180 days.
+In 2020, a COVID-19 relief and government funding bill signed by President Donald Trump included a stipulation that U.S. intelligence agencies deliver congressional intelligence committees with an unclassified report covering UAPs within 180 days.

-An unclassified report was released in June 2021 by the US Director of National Intelligence.
+An unclassified report was released in June 2021 by the U.S. Director of National Intelligence.
 It concluded that UFOs related to 144 incidents dating back to 2004 largely defied explanation, and called for further investigation and analysis.

 On 23 November 2021, the Pentagon announced the establishment of the Airborne Object Identification and Management Synchronization Group (AOIMSG) to succeed the Navy's Unidentified Aerial Phenomena Task Force.